 - Mast cells

 Immune cells depend on cholesterol to fight infections and repair themselves after defending and fighting for us.
-Animal and human studies have shown that folks with high levels of cholesterol have a higher protection against infection.
+Animal and human studies have shown that folks with high levels of cholesterol have higher protection against infection.
 They are four times less likely to get AIDS, they are less likely to pick up every cold, and they recover much quicker when they do get sick.

 Those with low cholesterol are more likely to get sick, stay sick longer, and have more of a chance of an infection morphing into a dangerous and even deadly one.